FrogLoyers/FpsUnlockerAdvancedByJIR/README.md

 # FpsUnlockerAdvancedByJIR
 How to use:
-Download as zip
+Download as zip.
-Extract it
+Extract it.
-Open it
+Open it.
-Find the FpsUnlocker
+Find the FpsUnlocker.
-Run it
+Run it.